 As a result, if you have been contacted by Qlarant, there are some steps you should try to take right away.
 These steps include (but are not limited to):

 - Carefully review Qlarant’s request for documents, but do not provide anything yet.
 Carefully review Qlarant’s request for documents to, and note the deadline to respond.
-But, do not provide any documents to Qlarant until you speak with a defense attorney.
+But, do not provide any documents to Qlarant until you speak with the best healthcare defense attorney.

 - Preserve all records that are potentially relevant to the investigation or audit.
-Ensure that all record that are potentially relevant to the investigation or audit are preserved.
-This includes interrupting regularly-scheduled purges and overwrites of electronically-stored information.
+Ensure that all records that are potentially relevant to the investigation or audit are preserved.
+This includes interrupting regularly scheduled purges and overwrites of electronically stored information.